-US study shows obesity danger even to traditional families from non-standard working hours and makes case for greater parental flexible work entitlements.
+U.S. study shows health dangers even to traditional families from non-standard working hours and makes case for greater parental entitlements to flexible working and living wages.

 Children of married mothers sometimes face significantly greater obesity risks than children in families where moms are single or cohabiting.
 That’s the unexpected finding from our study of childhood obesity in the United States, which highlights nutritional dangers for children when married moms work late night or weekend hours in addition to their regular day jobs.